 Candidates for track and field coaching are frequently required to have a high school diploma.
 Candidates may require additional postsecondary education depending on the position they are applying for.
 When applying for track and field coaching positions at colleges and universities, this is frequently the case.

 In addition to meeting the minimum educational requirements, most candidates should have track and field experience.
-This experience can be gained participating in the sport as a previous athlete or working with athletes in specific events such as shot put or hurdles.
+This experience can be gained by participating in the sport as a previous athlete or by working with athletes in specific events such as shot put or hurdles.
 Proper stretching routines, training techniques, and body movement mechanics are all part of understanding the specific athletic needs of those who participate in track and field.

 As a track and field coach, you’ll need to be trained and certified in a variety of health and safety issues.
 Those interested in coaching track and field, particularly in a school setting, should take first aid and cardiopulmonary resuscitation (CPR) classes.
 This will ensure that coaches are trained in basic first aid, such as treating wounds and sprains, as well as dealing with emergency situations while waiting for emergency personnel to arrive.